abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 battle hard to win.”
 When interacting with others, we may need to swallow our pride from time to time, as difficult as that may be.

-I remember during my third *vassa* in Thailand, I was doing walking meditation every day for several hours after the meal.
+I remember during my third Rains Retreat in Thailand, I was doing walking meditation every day for several hours after the meal.
 There was a lot of doubt coming up.
 I was literally driving myself to tears with constant doubts in the mind.
 There I was on the walking meditation path, no one else is around, and I’m mired in suffering because of this unstoppable mental proliferation.
 That’s how it is sometimes.
 But these